dotkom/notiwall/README.md

 - Only HTML5, CSS3 and JavaScript
 - Libraries used: jQuery, LESS
-- Opens options page on first run
-- All pages keep themselves updated while running
+- Notiwalls keep themselves updated while running
+- Automatically makes sure only one Notiwall is open at a time
+- Automatically prevents system and display from sleeping on the job
 - Separate scripts containing constants and defaults, for changeability
 - Runs Google Analytics on all pages, tracking both pages and events anonymously
 - Detects network status, halts all operations and resource usage when offline